 - Applications are considered in a rank order.

 - The BCT offers a non-negotiable set price.

 The next Open fixed price offer is:

-December 2022 Open fixed price offer - CLOSED
+Open fixed price offer - Date to be confirmed

 Credit targeted fixed price offer - how does it work?